schams-net/nagios/Documentation/Introduction/Screenshots/Index.rst

    :align: center
    :width: 600

+   Illustration 5: Nagios output shows a critical error

 **Screenshot above:**
-The same Nagios® server web interface – but in this case Nagios® detected an insecure extension (powermail version 1.5.4, see `TYPO3 Security Bulletin TYPO3-SA-2010-021 <http://typo3.org/teams/security/security-bulletins/typo3-extensions/typo3-sa-2010-021/>`_ ) and was configured to generate a critical condition for the appropriate server.
+The same Nagios® server web interface – but in this case Nagios® detected an insecure extension (powermail version 1.5.4, see `TYPO3 Security Bulletin TYPO3-SA-2010-021 <http://typo3.org/teams/security/security-bulletins/typo3-extensions/typo3-sa-2010-021/>`_) and was configured to generate a critical condition for the appropriate server.
 Other options would be to configure Nagios® to generate warnings if the TYPO3 version is outdated or the PHP version is a specific one for example.